codersguild/System-Design/README.md

 Modified from [Zach](https://github.com/checkcheckzz) system design repository.
 Added more links and topics to cover on both PS/DS & System Design Interviews.
 We will keep updating this posting from time to time.

+## WIP

+We are working to create good content to fulfil the needs of system-design noobs.
+Please feel free to share any resource or material at ```lahiri.devs@gmail.com```.

 ## How to prepare system design questions?